gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ### !challenge

-* type: paragraph
+* type: checkbox
-* id: 5c545693-536c-48e6-aafb-6c872439102c
+* id: b76542f4-9736-11eb-a8b3-0242ac130003
 * title: Roles
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

 What roles are you utilizing or planning to utilize on your software-intensive program?
+Select all roles that you are currently supporting your software-intensive effort.

 ##### !end-question

+##### !options

+* Product Owner
+* Product Manager
+* Software Developers - Back End
+* Software Developers - Front End
+* User Experience Designers
+* Data Scientists
+* Data Engineers
+* Deployment Engineers
+* End Users
+* Enterprise Architect
+* Independent Testers
+* Platform Engineer
+* Security Engineer
+* Test Engineer
+* N/A - currently not utilizng any of the roles listed

+##### !end-options

-##### !placeholder
+##### !answer

-They can be roles referenced above or others not listed.
+* *

-##### !end-placeholder
+##### !end-answer

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->